AP VoteCast: Texas voters sour on state of nation - KVIA

 Voters also considered the economy a major issue, with 30% saying it ranked at the top.

-Nine percent named health care, 9% named racism and 4% named law enforcement.
+Eight percent named health care, 8% named racism and 4% named law enforcement.

 NATIONAL ECONOMY